HugoM25/TenkaichiAI/README.md

 - Make this environment ready for RL training.
 - Find out the rights parameters to make the AI learns.

 (I'm not really experienced with RL training and it's my first time setting up an real-time environment.
-So any contribution or tip is welcome)
+So any contribution or advice is welcome)